MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 You can monitor both on-premises and cloud backups, using Log Analytics with central monitoring capability.
 [Learn more](monitor-dpm.md#central-monitoring).

 ### VMware backup to tape
-For long term retention on VMware backup data on-premises, you can now enable VMware backups to tape.
+For long-term retention on VMware backup data on-premises, you can now enable VMware backups to tape.
 The backup frequency can be selected based on the retention range (which will vary from 1-99 years) on tape drives.
 The data on tape drives could be both compressed and encrypted.

-DPM 2019 supports both Original Location Recovery (OLR)) and Alternate Location Recovery (ALR)) for restoring the protected VM.
+DPM 2019 supports both Original Location Recovery (OLR) and Alternate Location Recovery (ALR) for restoring the protected VM.
 [Learn more](back-up-vmware.md).

 ### VMware parallel backups
 With DPM 2019, all your VMware VMs backup within a single protection group would be parallel, leading to 25% faster VM backups.

 With earlier versions of DPM, parallel backups were performed only across protection groups.
 With DPM 2019, VMware delta replication jobs run in parallel.
-By default, number of jobs to run in parallel is set to 8.
+By default, the number of jobs to run in parallel is set to 8.
 [Learn more](back-up-vmware.md#vmware-parallel-backups).

 ## New features in DPM 2019 UR1

 See the following sections for information about the new features/feature updates supported in DPM 2019 UR1.

 For issues fixed and the installation instructions for UR1, see [KB article for Update Rollup 1](https://support.microsoft.com/help/4533416/update-rollup-1-for-system-center-2019-data-protection-manager).